Begins Monday, August 29th, 2022

-Taught by Diana Spechler, author of the New York Times Opinion series Going Off (read her recent cover story in The New York Times Sunday Review).
+Taught by Diana Spechler, author of the New York Times Opinion series Going Off.
+You can also find Diana's work in GQ, Esquire, Harper's, The Paris Review, and elsewhere, including two recent stories in The New York Times Opinion and a cover story in The New York Times Sunday Review.

 If you travel, you have to eat.
 (Even if you don’t travel, you have to eat.)
 Many people travel to eat.
 And there's a reason that traveling and eating go hand in hand: Food is never just food--it’s history, it's culture.
 It's also love, politics, luxury, necessity, art, and science.
 It is inextricable from both its place of origin and wherever it’s served.